Photo by Juliet Furst

 Blue Was Once Gold — Ultramarine and Vermeer

-Johannes Vermeer used ultramarine in such liberal quantity that some sources indicate he got into debt to acquire it.
+Johannes Vermeer used ultramarine in such liberal quantity that some sources suggest he got into debt to acquire it.
 In 1826, Jean-Baptiste Guimet invented synthetic ultramarine, which dramatically brought prices down, in effect making the pigment accessible.

 The deep blue in countless artworks?
 Once it represented fairly the color of wealth.